-Please be advised that the SAVE plan is temporarily blocked by a court order and the only way to enroll in any income driven repayment plan is through a paper application at this time.
-Those on the SAVE plan have been placed on a temporary non-interest bearing forbearance.
+Borrowers can now enroll in or switch income driven repayment plans online.
+The SAVE plan is temporarily blocked by a court order and those on the plan have been placed on a temporary non-interest bearing forbearance.
 Learn more.

 Navigating Student Loans for Parents